matthewmorrone/diachron-db/README.md

 + dedicated ANTLR parser for phonological rules: better data import from index diachronica, easier input later on down the line

 ### Refactoring:
++ switch over as much database interaction as possible to prepared statements (apparently only PDO supports named parameters?)
-+ when modifying something and that something already exists, merge rather than reject
++ when modifying something that already exists, merge rather than reject
++ switch to using arrow functions as much as possible (will need to use e.target)

 ### Known Bugs:
 + figure out what's going on with the tagify error (open segments modal, close, then open languages modal)
++ I'd like to clear dropdowns on backspace instead of escape, but backspace doesn't appear to fire as a key event while a dropdown is open

 ### Inventory Calculation
 + consider having separate phone table rather than just segment table